Precious Metals Sales Tax By State

 Account Number: SSU-R010072952

-Recent Updates: Senate Bill 130, signed April 10, 2025, reaffirmed gold and silver as legal tender in Alabama
+Recent Updates: Senate Bill 130, signed April 10, 2025, reaffirmed gold and silver as legal tender in Alabama.
+The current sales tax exemption is set to expire on May 31, 2028.

 Alabama has established itself as a leader in sound money policies, having eliminated both sales tax and capital gains tax on precious metals transactions.
 The state recognizes gold and silver as legal tender for voluntary transactions, providing a comprehensive framework that supports precious metals ownership and investment.